rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 ### Propagation

 At each call of the estimation algorithm, the estimate from the previous time step is propagated to the next time step.
-It is propagated a number of times, `N_`, to yield and estimate for the current time step.
+The propagation step is broken up into `N_` smaller steps to yield an estimate for the current time step.
-`N_` is typically 10, meaning that the previous estimate that was updated by a measurement is updated in 10 steps to get what the estimate at the current time step.
+`N_` is typically 10, meaning that the previous estimate that was updated by a measurement is updated in 10 steps instead of a single step to calculate the estimate at the current time step.
+The length of each of the `N_` steps is 1/`N_` the original time step.

 The attitude estimation is propagated according to the equations:

 $$